naomiquirke/moodle-mod_cado/README.md

 Version 2.1
 -----------
-* To enable approval comments to be dated accurately, past approval comments are now separated from approval updates and are not editable within the approval form, unless a site-wide setting allows this.
+* To enable approval comments to be dated accurately, past approval comments are now separated from current approval comments.

 Version 2.0
 -----------